DaliborLysak/ConsoleCommandHelper/README.md

 # ConsoleCommandHelper
-Library for helping processing usual console apps commands as help, about, etc...
+Library for helping processing usual console apps commands as help, about, etc..., through files accessed in your console app.

 Motivation
 I do a lot of small console apps for geocaching and personal use and after some time not using them I usually end up reading and learning again what are app console commands.
 And this is because I always fail struggle to find out time to write readme or help.
 For that reason I write this helper.